 - Join a peaceful protest march.
 These will usually be advertised on Facebook and via our newsletter.
 These are informative, family-friendly events that have been properly planned, and in almost all cases Police Liaison Officers will be in attendance.

-- Join Somerset Badger Patrol ‘walking the walk’ in the cull zone.
-For those unable to join in patrols, we also need drivers, junction monitors and help in other supporting roles.
+- If you’re unable to get involved by ‘walking the walk’ in the cull zone, why not help others who can?
+We may also need drivers, junction monitors and help in other supporting roles.